tslmy/md.js/README.md

 * `InstancedSpheres.ts` – Batched instanced sphere renderer (primary + PBC clone copies for visualization).
 * `InstancedArrows.ts` – Batched instanced arrows (velocity & net force) with per‑frame normalization & capping.
 * `drawingHelpers.ts` - Helper functions that plot boxes and lines.
 Tightly coupled to THREE.js currently.
+* `coloringAndDataSheet.ts` - Seeds colors for particles and adds rows to the HUD/Data Sheet.
-* `persist.ts` - Stores and loads information about visual aids, such as trejectories and particle colors (WIP).
+* `persist.ts` - Stores and loads information about visual aids, such as trejectories and particle colors.
 Note that velocity & net force arrows are not persisted, because they can be derived from simulation state data that are persisted in the engine module.

 ### Public (Test) Surface